arhankundu99/System-Design/README.md

 # System-Design
-This repo contains the explanations of some of the mostly asked system design interview questions,
+This repo contains the explanations of some of the mostly asked system design interview questions